-3D shapes have length, width and depth.
+3D shapes have a length, width and depth.
 All objects you can touch in the real word are technically 3D.
-There are a few 3D shapes you’ll see much more frequently than others, and their names are important!
-They’re listed below.
+Some 3D shapes you’ll see much more frequently than others, and their names are important!
+They’re listed further down.

 Make sure you are happy with the following topics before continuing:

 A quick note on some vocabulary of 3D shapes:

 1. Vertices – a vertex is where two or more edges meet.

 2. Edges – the straight and curved lines that form the shape are edges.

 3. Faces – the 2D shapes on the outsides of the 3D shapes (e.g. the 6 squares on the outside of a cube) are called faces.

 Some of these shapes you’ll naturally be more familiar with than others.